-Tamoxifen-induced PC-death in PC- ATTAC[TM] fish

-In order to test the PC-death inducing properties of the Caspase8, heterozygous PC-ATTAC[TM] larvae with a red fluorescent PC layer were treated with the active form of Tamoxifen, 4-hydroxy-Tamoxifen (4OHT), diluted in 0.5% EtOH starting at 4 dpf (Goetz et al., 2008).
-5x10-6M 4OHT - a concentration that lies in the range of other 4OHT-mediated application protocols in zebrafish (Hans et al., 2009; Kroehne et al., 2011; Mosimann et al., 2011) - induced widespread ablation of PCs.
-Cell ablation was evident by the formation of massive PC debris visible after 16hrs (Fig. 2A).
-Strikingly, the extensive dendritic layer of PCs was completely disrupted (Fig. 2B, white arrowheads), somata were replaced by round cell debris (Fig. 2B insets) and the projections forming the cerebello-octavolateralis tract were fragmented (Fig. 2A yellow square).
-These findings show that the Caspase-mediated PC ablation achied by 40HT incubation for 16 hrs at the concentration of 5μM is both effective and highly efficient in vivo.
+Tamoxifen-induced PC death in PC-ATTAC[TM] fish In order to test the PC death-inducing properties of the Caspase 8, heterozygous PC-ATTACTM larvae with a red fluorescent PC layer were treated with the active form of tamoxifen, 4-hydroxytamoxifen (40HT), diluted in 0.5% EtOH starting at 4 dpf (Goetz et al., 2008).
+A concentration of 5×10^{-6} M 4OHT, which lies in the range of other 4OHT-mediated application protocols in zebrafish (Hans et al., 2009; Kroehne et al., 2011; Mosimann et al., 2011), induced widespread ablation of PCs.
+Cell ablation was evident by the formation of massive PC debris visible after 16 h (Fig. 2A).
+Strikingly, the extensive dendritic layer of PCs was completely disrupted (Fig. 2B, white arrowheads), somata were replaced by round cell debris (Fig. 2B, insets) and the projections forming the cerebello-octavolateralis tract were fragmented (Fig. 2A, yellow square).
+These findings show that the caspase-mediated PC ablation achieved by 40HT incubation for 16 h at a concentration of 5 μM is both effective and highly efficient in vivo.

-PC-ablated specimens returned to 4OHT-free rearing medium at this time point were reanalyzed 24, 48 and 72 hours after 4OHT-treatment (8, 32, and 56 hours after removal of 4OHT, respectively).
-Still red fluorescent PC debris could be detected although to a lesser extent but being widely distributed throughout the larval cerebellum (Fig. 2C).
-This shows that PCs were not able to quickly recover but had been irreversibly removed and were unable to escape cell death.
-This indicates that 4OHT-treatment resulted in the fast induction of PC-death through the activation of Caspase8, and was therefore likely mediated by apoptosis.
+PC-ablated specimens returned to 4OHT-free rearing medium at this time point were reanalyzed 24, 48 and 72 h after 4OHT treatment (8, 32 and 56 h after removal of 4OHT, respectively).
+Red fluorescent PC debris could still be detected, although to a lesser extent, being widely distributed throughout the larval cerebellum (Fig. 2C).
+This shows that PCs were not able to recover quickly but had been irreversibly removed and were unable to escape cell death.
+This indicates that 4OHT treatment resulted in the fast induction of PC death through the activation of Caspase 8 and was therefore likely to be mediated by apoptosis.

-Lower concentrations of 40HT (10-6M) induced only mosaic cell death or "dendritic damage", which was associated with locally confined dot-like disruptions of the otherwise smooth texture within dendritic compartments of PCs as well as debris nearby somatic membranes (not shown).
-Treatments with such a lower concentration of 40HT might be of interest if neuronal cell damage rather than the consequences of cell death are in the focus of interest e.g. when studying the plasticity or the regrowth and remodelling of PC dendrites.
-Larvae treated in Tamoxifen-free medium that contained only the diluent EtOH showed no signs of damage in the PC layer (Fig. 2A, B) further confirming that Caspaseactivity in PC- ATTAC[TM] larvae is not leaky but can be well controlled.
+Lower concentrations of 4OHT (10^{-6} M) induced only mosaic cell death or 'dendritic damage', which was associated with locally confined dot-like disruptions of the otherwise smooth texture within dendritic compartments of PCs, as well as debris nearby somatic membranes (not shown).
+Treatments with such a low concentration of 4OHT might be of interest if neuronal cell damage, rather than the consequences of cell death, are the focus of interest, e.g. when studying the plasticity or the regrowth and remodeling of PC dendrites.
+Larvae incubated in tamoxifen-free medium that contained only the diluent EtOH showed no signs of damage to the PC layer (Fig. 2A,B), further confirming that caspase activity in PC-ATTACTM larvae is not leaky but can be well controlled.

-Potentially, Caspase8 could be active at low levels in the absence of Tamoxifen or Caspase8activity could be induced by endogenous estrogen signaling.
-This would result in slow but continuous PC death accumulating over time.
-As there is currently no evidence for Purkinje cell progenitor proliferation in adult zebrafish (Kaslin et al., 2013), such leaky Caspase8activity would result in progressive gaps in the PC layer of the adult zebrafish cerebellum.
-Sagital sections of the cerebellum from adult PC- ATTACTM zebrafish revealed no such gaps but a continuous PC layer without signs of progressive PC degeneration further excluding a leaky Caspase8-activity (Fig. S7).
-These findings show that in the established PC- ATTACTM strain Caspase8ER^{T2} is inactive but can be triggered reliably by Tamoxifen to induce cell death specifically in cerebellar PCs.
+Potentially, Caspase 8 could be active at low levels in the absence of tamoxifen or Caspase 8 activity could be induced by endogenous estrogen signaling.
+Both would result in slow but continuous PC death accumulating over time.
+As there is currently no evidence for Purkinje cell progenitor proliferation in adult zebrafish (Kaslin et al., 2013), such leaky Caspase 8 activity would result in progressive gaps in the PC layer of the adult zebrafish cerebellum.